I’ve been giving some thought to, Monopolies and Oligopolies and Geo-Politics recently.

 But, since the agreement, both nation’s populations have risen exponentially.
-India now has a population of 1.2BILLION, and Pakistan has 178million, with senior figures in Pakistan now talking of Jihad, as India extracts more water, Pakistan has only 30days supply for the whole country.
+India now has a population of 1.2BILLION, while Pakistan has 178million.
+With senior figures in Pakistan now talking of Jihad, as India extracts more water, this is raising tensions, as Pakistan has only 30 days supply for the whole country.

-The Indus river travels the whole length of the Pakistan, from its source in Kashmir, to emerge near the Capital Karachi, and is responsible for 90% of Pakistan’s water needs.
-Because it is used to generate electricity, it is also responsible for 50% of Pakistan’s employment.
+The Indus river travels the whole length of Pakistan, from its source in Kashmir, to emerge near the Capital Karachi, on the west of the Indian subcontinent, and is responsible for 90% of Pakistan’s water needs.
+The river holds such a powerful drag on the nation’s minds, because it is used to generate electricity, and is responsible for 50% of Pakistan’s employment.

-And it could be used to trigger Pakistan’s “first use” policy, starting a nuclear war, given that many Pakistanis are affiliated to one of eight different radical Islamic organisations, who recently formed a joint committee of Jihad.
-Kashmir could well be that straw that breaks the world’s financial back, causing relations between allies triggering a new world war.
+It could be used to trigger Pakistan’s “first use” policy, starting a nuclear war, given that many Pakistanis are affiliated to one of eight different radical Islamic organisations, who recently formed a joint committee of Jihad.
+Kashmir could well be that straw that breaks the world’s financial back, causing relations between allies to worsen, triggering a new world war.

-Rising tensions and a nuclear war could be hugely detrimental to world peace and financial markets, as Pakistan and India fight over this precious liquid.
+Rising tensions and a nuclear war would be hugely detrimental to world economy and financial markets, as Pakistan and India fight over this precious liquid.

 Prices of stock-markets would go into free-fall, as much as 40% almost overnight, and trigger losses on derivatives, which as some highly influential, and well-informed people now believe, is as much as 10 times the notional value of the world’s economy – or some 700 TRILLION American dollars.

-If that happens, then the flight to safe assets will be huge, and if you don’t physically, own either Gold or Silver, your wealth could be totally eliminated.
-The world’s economy could be so badly damaged, that for a time supply chains break down, and Banking organisations suffer, like Bear Sterns and Lehman Brothers, and are reduced to pennies on the dollar as their chickens come homes to roost.
+If that happens, then the flight to safe haven assets will be huge, and if you don’t physically, own either Gold or Silver, your wealth could be totally eliminated.
+The world’s economy could be so badly damaged, that for a time supply chains break down, and Banking organisations suffer, like Bear Stearns and Lehman Brothers in 2008, reducing many corporations to pennies on the dollar as their chickens come homes to roost.

-Indian Gold price premiums were as high as $50+ in 2012, despite government attempts to stem Gold imports, as the populace eschewed rupees for Gold and Silver.
+As a result, Indian Gold price premiums were as high as $50+ in 2012, despite government attempts to stem Gold imports, as the population eschewed rupees for Gold and Silver.
 Silver, now at prices not seen since 2009/10, could rise over its previous peak of circa $50, and take out a new all-time high.